-Some food is better suited to freezing and reheating than others.
+Some foods are better suited to freezing and reheating than others.
 Casseroles, soups, stews, chili, and meat loaf all stand up to the freezer well.
 Find our picks for the best freezable recipes.

 For stews, braises, or other semiliquid dishes with some fat content, chill completely, and then skim the fat from the top before freezing.
 Fat spoils over time in the freezer and shortens a dish’s frozen shelf life.

-Store foods in small servings, no more than 1 quart, to help them freeze quickly.
-This also allows you to defrost only what you need.
+Storing foods in smaller servings help it freeze quickly, and it also allows you to defrost only what you need.